El Porto Beach Surf Break

 Best Forecast Surf Conditions for El Porto Beach this week:

-The surf forecast for El Porto Beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 11) at 8PM.
-The primary swell is predicted to be 0.7m and 15s period with a secondary swell of 0.2m and 5s.
+The surf forecast for El Porto Beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Sunday (Jul 19) at 5AM.
+The primary swell is predicted to be 0.4m and 16s period with a secondary swell of 0.5m and 6s.
+Another secondary swell of 0.4m and 11s is also forecast.
 The wind is predicted to be glassy as the swell arrives.

-The most powerful waves expected at El Porto Beach in the next 16 days are 0.7m 17s and forecast to arrive on Saturday (Jul 18) at 5PM.
-Winds are predicted to be cross-onshore at the time the swell arrives.
-The largest open ocean swell (not directed at the beach) is 0.3m 2s period and expected on Thursday (Jul 16) at 5AM.
+The most powerful waves expected at El Porto Beach in the next 16 days are 0.7m 21s and forecast to arrive on Saturday (Jul 25) at 5AM.
+Winds are predicted to be cross-offshore at the time the swell arrives.

 Wave TypeTime (PDT) & Date Wave Height & Period